University of California, Irvine: Academic units

-UC Irvine's academic units are referred to as Schools.
-As of the 2021-2022 school year, there are fourteen Schools, one Program in Public Health, and various interdisciplinary programs.
+UC Irvine's academic units are referred to as schools.
+As of the 2023–2024 school year, there were fifteen schools and several interdisciplinary programs.
 The College of Health Sciences was established in 2004, but no longer exists as a separate academic unit.
 On November 16, 2006, the University of California Regents approved the establishment of the School of Law.
 The School of Education was established by the UC Regents in 2012.
 In 2016, the university announced that it had received a $40 million donation from Bill Gross' philanthropic foundation to turn its nursing science program into the Sue and Bill Gross School of Nursing.
 The UC Regents formally approved the establishment of the school in January 2017.
 In July 2020, the UC Regents approved the establishment of the School of Pharmacy and Pharmaceutical Sciences.
+In July of 2024, UCI received a gift of $50 million to support the transition of the former Program in Public health to the Joe C. Wen School of Population and Public Health, named for the donor and his family.
 Supplementary education programs offer accelerated or community education in the form of Summer Session and UC Irvine Extension.